chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/DischargeInceptionModel.rst

 Implementation
 ______________

-The streamer inception model is implemented in :file:`$DISCHARGE_HOME/Physics/DischargeInception` as
+The discharge inception model is implemented in :file:`$DISCHARGE_HOME/Physics/DischargeInception` as

 .. code-block:: c++